kiwikik/aws_protectedb_openshift/Installing_OpenShift_SEA.md

     Please save `infraID`.
 In our example it will be `seaocp-2mtml`

 ### C. Creating a private DNS zone.

+_Why are we doing this?_ Due to the recent changes to AWS it's no longer possible to associate a private VPC (shared) from `Account A` to a private Hosted Zone in `Account B`.
+This change will prevent OpenShift ingress operator from creating Private Hosted Zone required for OpenShift to operate.
+In the future versions of OpenShift it might be possible to use the existing Private Hosted Zone but is not supported in v.4.7.

 1. Log in as Account Organization Admin and then switch roles.
 For the `Account` specify the accountID of `OpenShiftInstaller` account and for the `Role` type in `PBMMAccel-PipelineRole`
  ![Alt text](images/assume-role.png?raw=true "Assume Role")